samcday/node-traceurified-module/README.md

 Add a dev-dependency on `traceurified-module` to your package.

     npm install traceurified-module --save-dev
+    npm install traceurified-module-runtime --save

-Add `.traceurified/` to your .gitignore / .hgignore / whatever SVN does (you're still using SVN?!).
+Add `traceurified-dist/` to your .gitignore / .hgignore / whatever SVN uses (you're still using SVN?!).

-    echo ".traceurified/" >> .gitignore
+    echo "traceurified-dist/" >> .gitignore

-Make sure you have a `.npmignore` file present.
+Make sure you have a `.npmignore` file present, you don't want it defaulting to .gitignore (traceurified-dist/ won't be included in your package tarball, which would be bad).

     touch .npmignore